Chaitanya1130/task2/README.md

     '''bash
         docker build -t image-name .
     '''
-    -The next step is to tag the image which can be done with the follwing command
+    - The next step is to tag the image which can be done with the follwing command
     '''bash
         docker tag image-name:latest asia-south1-docker.pkg.dev/id/repo-name/image-name:latest
     '''
-    -Finally to push the above tag/artifact we have to follow the command
+    - Finally to push the above tag/artifact we have to follow the command
     '''bash
         docker push asia-south1-docker.pkg.dev/id/repo-name/image-name
     '''
-    -Now the artifact has been successfully pushed to the container, we have to deploy the container to cloud run using the follwing command
+    - Now the artifact has been successfully pushed to the container, we have to deploy the container to cloud run using the follwing command
     '''bash
         gcloud run deploy service-name     --image asia-south1-docker.pkg.dev/id/repo-name/image-name:latest     --region asia-south1     --platform managed     --allow-unauthenticated
     '''
-    -The id and repository name can be obtained at the time of creating the new project.
+    - The id and repository name can be obtained at the time of creating the new project.
-    -After successful execution we will receive a public url, this public url can be used for testing like this:
+    - After successful execution we will receive a public url, this public url can be used for testing like this:
         -https://fastapi-service-backend-181462483271.asia-south1.run.app
         -To test this we have to follow the same exact routes:
             -url/text/changetoUpperCase